WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 hapd_group=network
 # Interval (seconds) after which interfaces for disconnected stations are removed
 cleanup_interval=30
-# Number of VNIs the stations are assigned to.
-WiMoVEd will use VNI 1 to n.
+# Number of VNIs the stations are assigned to. wimoved will use VNI 1 to n.
 max_vni=20
 ```